vcalv/qlipmon/README.md

 There's two components:

- * A server that runs in the background (run from startx or via `systemctl --user (start/enable/disable) qlipmon-server.service`) and saves every clipboard selection on memory
+ * A server that runs in the background (run from startx or via `systemctl --user (start/enable/disable) qlipmon-server.service`) and saves every clipboard selection in memory
  * A rofi plugin that allows you to select previous clipboard selections

 Configuration for the server can be done either via the command line (`qlipmon --help`) or via ini file stored in `$HOME/.config/qlipmon/server.ini`